When Home Insurance Covers Your Roof and When It Doesn't

 How to File a Roof Damage Insurance Claim

-Filing a roof claim correctly — and promptly — is critical.
-Most policies require reporting within 30 to 60 days of discovering damage, and filing within 48 hours of a storm event is considered best practice.
+Filing a roof claim correctly and promptly is critical.
+Most policies require reporting within 30 to 60 days of discovering damage, and filing within 48 hours of a storm event is best practice.
+If hail caused the damage, our hail damage claims guide has specific advice on documenting evidence.

 Step-by-Step Claim Process